Key Event Planning Skills to Highlight on Your Resume

 Highlight any event planning skills you possess that will save employers time, money, or both.
 Maybe you've found a way to cut food costs at an event by $3 per person, or you've implemented a new request for proposal (RFP) system that led to more sales prospects.

 Achievements like these will certainly catch the eye of recruiters.

 At the end of the day, event planners are people managers.
 The fact that you coordinate the services of caterers, florists, and rental companies demonstrates that you can direct others toward a common goal, even if you don’t have employees who directly report to you.

 Large companies hire employees with the future in mind.
 They want candidates who display growth potential.

 Think about every aspect of your current job that involves working with people, and consider what management skills are required in those relationships.
 This should help you brainstorm ways to illustrate your managerial attributes.

 Just be sure that you don't exaggerate your skills, and truly are exceptional in the ones you've listed.
 Try to keep your list of skills to a manageable size, to keep from overwhelming any reviewer or creating a sense of overqualification.
 Listing across-the-board skills in everything can leave a potential employer wondering which skills you're actually good at.

 If you have any certifications, be sure to mention them.

 The event planning industry is fully immersed in technological innovation.
 From event management software to audio/visual stage enhancements, you’d be hard-pressed to find an event that doesn’t rely at least somewhat on computers and technology.

-While it's great to see a resume with corporate experience, ultimately it will be your skills that get you hired and the way you present them.
+While it's great to see a resume with corporate experience, the way you present your skills will be the determining factor in attracting an employer.
 Find a way to put into words the skills that make you unique from other applicants.
-Your resume will stand out from the pack.